-Michigan prisoner dies of coronavirus just weeks before parole
+Michigan killer dies of coronavirus just weeks before parole

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.